patsys/traefik-boshrelease/deployment/README.md

 ### `operations/enable-web-backend.yml`

 This operation file enable the `web` backend for viewing the Træfik config through a read-only web UI.
-This managemtn UI is protected by a Basic Auth username and password.
+This managment UI is protected by a Basic Auth username and password.